Juniper/terraform-aws-eks-blueprints/examples/eks-cluster-with-cn2/README.md

 ```
 #### Step 11: login to nodes and remove file /etc/cni/net.d/10-aws.conflist

-There are various ways to login follow AWS document for more information : [doc](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-methods.html)
+There are various ways to login to nodes follow AWS [documentation] for more information(https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-methods.html)

 ## Cleanup